superpower1/ga_wdi/wdi_note.md

 ### Git
 1. `git checkout filename` to roll back any unstaged(git add but not commit) changes of file
 2. `git reset HEAD filename` to roll back any commited changes
+3. `git branch` to check all the branches
+4. `git branch branch_name` to create new branch
+5. `git checkout branch_name` to switch to that branch
+6. To merge current branch into master, you have to switch to master branch and `git merge branch_name`
+7. `git branch -d branch_name` to delete a branch

 ### Class in Ruby
 * Class name in ruby should be Camel case starts with Capital